moussaclarke/hobbes/README.md

 # Hobbes

-A solo dev project management web app, based on [CalDAV](https://www.ietf.org/rfc/rfc4791.txt) VTODO.
+Client collaboration hub for solo devs, based on [CalDAV](https://www.ietf.org/rfc/rfc4791.txt) VTODO.

+Showcase task progress and collect client feedback, integrates with your existing CalDAV setup.

-Built using [Nuxt 3](https://nuxt.com/), deploy to [Cloudflare Pages](https://pages.cloudflare.com/).
+Built using [Nuxt 3](https://nuxt.com/), deploys to [Cloudflare Pages](https://pages.cloudflare.com/).

 ## Motivation

-The use case is for a solo dev to share project and task status with clients, and to receive feedback and issues from them in one place.
+The use case is for a solo dev to share project and task status with clients, and to receive feedback and issues from them in one central platform.

 I was happily using TickTick for tasks, and while it's got some really nice UI features, the API is pretty under-powered and wouldn't allow me to build the specific integrations I needed for e.g. issue submissions.
 I also generally prefer using Open Source software and open standards when I can - which led me down the CalDAV rabbit hole...